EnteSuessSauer/HypeStats/README.md

 ### License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

+This means:
+- You are free to use, modify, and distribute this software
+- You can use the software for commercial purposes
+- You can modify and create derivative works
+- The only requirement is to include the original copyright notice and license text

+The full license text is available in the LICENSE file included with this project.

 ## Project Structure